chopo156/txadminmenu/README.md

 Ban feature expected to be implemented in txAdmin day 21.

-No, i did not made txAdmin
+No, i did not make txAdmin
 # txAdmin is mantained and created by Tabarra, big props to you buddy https://github.com/tabarra/txAdmin